Living in the Background (song)

 "Living in the Background" is the title track and third single from Baltimora's debut album of the same name, and second released single in total.
 The song reached number 87 on the U.S. Billboard Hot 100.
 There was no video made for this single.

-"Living in the Background" did not garner the same attention that their first single "Tarzan Boy" did.
+"Living in the Background" did not garner the same attention that their first single "Tarzan Boy" did, although it still maintains play on throwback stations such as KRTH101 in Los Angeles.

+Critical reception

+Upon its release, Billboard wrote, "Italian singer abandons the jungle for the safety of the dancefloor."